 Pam Whitmore, Former Collaboration and Mediation Manager, League of Minnesota Cities Insurance Trust

 Video, interactives, and a knowledge check — learn more about MemberLearn here.

 0 – 20 users = $15 per user

 21 – 50 users = $10 per user

 Please note: The above prices apply per order, not per city.
 To receive the bulk discounts, your city needs to register everyone for this course at once.

-When you purchase a course in MemberLearn, you’re able to access it at anytime and it will not expire — so you can review the material as much as you’d like.
+When you purchase a course in MemberLearn, you’re able to access it at any time and it will not expire — so you can learn at your own pace and review the material as much as you’d like.